Calibrate a Flow Meter for HPLC Pumping Systems

 First a description of a widely used calibrating tool for HPLC pumping systems.
 It is the Tovatech FlowCal 5000 HPLC digital liquid flowmeter.

 These lightweight and extremely portable flow meters are shipped factory calibrated along with an accompanying calibration certificate for a flow rate of 1.0 ml/min plus additional flow rates requested by the customer.
+The calibration certificate certifies that the displayed flow rate is within ±1% of the actual flow rate at each calibration point.

 Initial Flow Meter Certification

-Instead they result from an extensive process aimed at achieving statistically accurate data by taking, for example, 30+ readings at 0.5ml/min, 40+ readings at 1.0ml/min and ~100 readings at 5.0ml/min.
+Calibration points recorded on the certificate are not based on single measurements.
+Instead, they result from an extensive process aimed at achieving statistically accurate data by taking, for example, 30+ readings at 0.5ml/min, 40+ readings at 1.0ml/min and ~100 readings at 5.0ml/min.

 Data are captured and averaged via an RS 232 interface to a PC.
 The certificate shows the average of these readings at each flow rate.
+The percent error and percent standard deviation from the actual flow rates are also calculated from these averages and shown on the certificate.

 The mass of water is converted to a volume of water by correcting for density (based on the water temperature).
 The actual flow rate can then be ascertained from the volume over time measurements.

 This is compared to the displayed readings on the flowmeter.
 The firmware of the flow meter is adjusted to allow the displayed rate to match the actual flow.
-Calibration equipment, the balance and counter timer are calibrated annually by an accredited certification lab.
-This provides traceability of measurement to recognized national standards.

-Flow Meter Recalibration
+HPLC Flow Meter Recalibration Processes

+The flow meter is first flushed with water.
 Then “as found” (or “before”) readings are taken at 1.0ml/min to measure the accuracy of the flow meter in the state in which it was received.

-The flow tube is cleaned, sensors are checked, any repairs undertaken, and necessary adjustments are made to bring the flow meter into specification.
 The flow meter is then calibrated to all the customer’s required flow rates.
-“After” data are recorded on the calibration certificate to confirm that the returned flowmeter is performing according to specification.
+“After” data are recorded on the calibration certificate to confirm that the returned unit is performing according to specification.

-Flow Meter Maintenance Tips
+Suggested Flow Meter Maintenance Tips

-This, of course, will compromise fast, accurate calibration of HPLC pumping system flow rates.
 Maintenance instructions are included in user manuals and cleaning kits shipped with the flowmeters.
 Here are some tips:

 - Every two weeks clean meters in constant use in a process that should take about 15 minutes.